 Our custom database matches individuals seeking support with specially trained Peer Navigator volunteers who have travelled a similar journey.
 This 1:1 support, provided via a single call and email exchange, includes a personalized guide filled with expert reviewed resources created to empower the individual to make informed decisions with their healthcare team.

 FORCE has outreach groups in cities across the U.S. that meet to offer peer support and share resources.
-Our outreach coordinators are trained advocates who act as a regional point-of-contact for members of our community.
+Our Peer Support Group Leaders are trained advocates who act as a regional point-of-contact for members of our community.

 Calls to our toll-free helpline are answered by trained volunteers

 who can discuss issues with callers, offer referrals to resources,

 or match callers with another peer counselor with similar experiences.